DragonChen-TW/nonogram/README.md

 # Nonogram

-A nonogram player (editor, solver, website in the future).
+A nonogram player (generator, editor, solver and website in the future).
-Fast, light-weight and clear.
+User-friendly, many-featured, easy game platform.
 Cross-platform supported.

 ## Features